What are the differences between scholarships, grants, and fellowships?

 Why should I apply for scholarships, grants, and fellowships?

 There are numerous reasons why we would recommend applying for these opportunities.
 First, graduate degrees are expensive!
 The tuition assistance and stipends associated with these awards can significantly offset the cost of your degree.
 Second, these opportunities allow you to build important skills as a graduate student that you will need to complete your degree.
-In some instances, access to a fellowship or scholarship may facilitate faster time to degree completion because you would not have to take on additional work responsibilities during your graduate studies.
-Third, these opportunities look fantastic to employers, whether you are looking for a faculty job or elsewhere.
-The fact that you were able to be competitive for these awards, regardless if you end up receiving one, speaks volumes to your talent and skills as a graduate student and future employee.
+In many instances, access to a fellowship or scholarship facilitates faster time to degree completion because you can focus on your research rather than take on additional work.
+Third, these opportunities look fantastic to both academic and nonacademic employers.
+The fact that you are a competitive applicant, whether you end up receiving the award or not, speaks volumes about your talent and skills as a graduate student and future employee.

-What are my chances for being selected for these opportunities?
+What are my chances of being selected for these awards?

 How do I search for these opportunities?

 There are formal and informal channels for you to search for awards.
-SU subscribes to PIVOT – a searchable database for thousands of awards across all academic disciplines.
+SU subscribes to PIVOT – a searchable database with thousands of awards across all academic disciplines.
 Simply login to the site with your NetID and password.
-We have also curated a list of more discipline-specific awards here.
-You can also reach out to colleagues in your academic department and faculty adviser to learn more about high-profile awards in your discipline.
-Dan Olson-Bang, Ph.D., Director of Professional and Career Development in the Graduate School, is available to help you tailor your search and support your application submission.
-To make an appointment, feel free to request a time on Handshake.
+We have also curated a table of more discipline-specific awards offered annually.
+Another excellent resource for grad students is the University of Illinois’s Fellowship Finder.
+And of course, reach out to your faculty adviser and colleagues in your department to learn more about awards for which you would be a strong candiadate.
+Dan Olson-Bang, Ph.D., Director of Professional and Career Development in the Graduate School, is available to help you tailor your search and develop your applications.
+You can make an appointment with Dan on Handshake.

 When are the typical deadlines or turnaround times for these opportunities?

-Deadlines for these opportunities occur year-round, and awards typically have annual calls with deadlines at the same time each year.
-National awards tend to take 12-18 months to be selected and processed, but smaller awards can take less time.
-In short, you should be searching and applying for awards about one year in advance.
+These opportunities occur year-round, and awards typically have annual calls with deadlines at the same time each year.
+National awards tend to take 12-18 months for the selection and disbursement process to play out, but smaller awards can take less time.
+As a rule, you should be searching and applying for awards about one year in advance of your need for funding.

 Do I need to be a US citizen to apply for these opportunities?

-No!
-Many scholarships, fellowships, and grants are available for non-citizens so long as you attend an institution in the United States.
+Some opportunities are restricted to US citizens, while many others are not.
+Numerous scholarships, fellowships, and grants are available for non-citizens so long as you attend an institution in the United States.
 There are also many opportunities through international organizations and institutions.
 Check eligibility requirements for each award via their website.
-There is a filter in PIVOT that allows you to search by citizenship, or to find fellowships that do not specify nationality or citizenship.
+PIVOT searches can be filtered for this criterion.

 Who can I reach out to for support during the application process?